 Why is Employee Engagement Important?

-As prompted at the beginning of this post, when workplace engagement is high, businesses are seeing better returns on their investment.
+As prompted at the beginning of this post, when workplace engagement is high, businesses see better investment returns.

 The disengaged workforce, in turn, leads to lower day-to-day productivity losses, operational inefficiency, and ultimately sky-high employee attrition rates.